Connect with others who understand.

 Blood Tests for PBC

 Blood tests look for various proteins involved in PBC.
 They’re also used to check your liver function and cholesterol levels to rule out other conditions.
+Your doctor may refer to these blood tests as “PBC labs,” which are essential for diagnosing and monitoring the disease.

 Liver Function Tests